paulmillr/noble-ciphers/README.md

 - 🥈 Two AES implementations: pure JS or friendly WebCrypto wrapper
 - 🪶 11KB (gzipped) for everything, 3KB for ChaCha-only build

+Use [awasm-noble](https://github.com/paulmillr/awasm-noble) if you need an even faster (WASM) alternative.
 Check out [Upgrading](#upgrading) for information about upgrading from previous versions.
 Take a glance at [GitHub Discussions](https://github.com/paulmillr/noble-ciphers/discussions) for questions and support.

 ### This library belongs to _noble_ cryptography